meleyif/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This is another project on pointers arrays and strings
+This is another project on pointers arrays adn strings in c programming